janwilmans/proposals/p3497_guarded_objects.md

 ```

 Yes, `synchronized_value<T>::apply()` (which I was not aware of, thanks for pointing it out) is very similar to naive_guarded<t>.with_lock().
-This implementation suggests having a handle object to represent the 'locked' state (see example 2).
+This implementation suggests _also_ having a handle object to represent the 'locked' state (see example 2).
 This is a move-only handle can be passed around, instead of locking/unlocking for every synchronized_value<T>::apply().

 # Bike shedding